mcneel/computeclient_js/docs/Surface.rst

    :param float uMinvMax: Offset distance at Domain(0).Min, Domain(1).Max.
    :param float uMaxvMin: Offset distance at Domain(0).Max, Domain(1).Min.
    :param float uMaxvMax: Offset distance at Domain(0).Max, Domain(1).Max.
-   :param list[rhino3dm.Point2d] interiorParameters: An array of interior uv parameters to offset from.
+   :param list[rhino3dm.Point2d] interiorParameters: An array of interior UV parameters to offset from.
-   :param list[float] interiorDistances: >An array of offset distances at the interior uv parameters.
+   :param list[float] interiorDistances: >An array of offset distances at the interior UV parameters.
    :param float tolerance: The offset tolerance.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed